justind123/KnightsTour/README.md

 This repository contains a Java program that finds all the possible knight's tours from every possible starting position on the chessboard using a brute force approach.
+I have ported the code over to C using the Win32 API for creating and managing threads, in hopes of decreased compute time, but testing has revealed the Java program is faster.

 Once all of the valid solutions starting from a specific space are computed, a 2D array representation of the chessboard is printed out, with that space containing an integer representing the number of valid